Send your enquiry.

 - Specialist equipment

 These are just a few examples: you may have incurred other expenses as a result of the housing disrepair.
 If so, be sure to keep a record of all the money you have spent or lost.
 Where possible, keep all the receipts.
 We can also request copies of your bank statements, pay slips and utility bills, if this is relevant.

-We want to ensure you are not left out of pocket because the landlord failed in his legal obligations..
+We want to ensure you are not left out of pocket because the housing association or council failed in their legal obligations..
 We will discuss your losses in detail with you, as there may be things you had not yet considered.

 Top tip: keep a record of all the money you have spent/lost because of the housing disrepair.
 Also keep the receipts where applicable, no matter how small the cost.

 If you have any other damages – known in legal terminology as ‘heads of loss’ – then we will advise what evidence is needed as proof.
 Often in housing disrepair claims, the Claimant has experienced a lot of stress and inconvenience.
 We can evidence this by taking a witness statement from you, in which you describe the impact this has had on your life.